mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 without making arrangements ahead of time have no place to go.
-Unscheduled visitors have been known to sit in docking queues for weeks before being allowed to park their ships at one of the system’s rudimentary spaceports.
+Unscheduled visitors have been known to sit in docking queues for weeks before being allowed to park their ships at one of the system's rudimentary spaceports.
 Stranded craft sometimes resort to
-‘ice cracking’, finding a planetoid with frozen water, breaking it down and refining it for hydrogen fuel.
+'ice cracking', finding a planetoid with frozen water, breaking it down and refining it for hydrogen fuel.
 This practice is forbidden and violators can expect anything from an extremely stiff fine to incarceration on a zero-G